mmesh/docs/docs/platform/concepts/overview.md

+---
+title: Concepts overview
+description: Learn about the concepts, components and abstractions of mmesh to get a high-level understanding of the platform.
+---

 # Overview

 This documentation section helps you learn about the concepts, components and abstractions of mmesh to get a high-level understanding of the platform.